udacity/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

-And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)
+And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md) And his boss rkbrn, together had alot of adventures all around the world.
 A few learned to [tango](tango/tango.md)

 Some preferred to